Actress Lupita Nyong'o holds Sulwe, her bestselling children's picture book

 In The Hero With A Thousand Faces by Joseph Campbell, the acquisition of the boon, or elixir, culminates an episode of the Hero’s Journey.
 Campbell explains on page 211, “The boon that he brings restores the world (elixir)."
 An elixir is a “medicine with the power to cure all ills.”
 The boon, or knowledge, is the gift the hero earns for having the courage to undertake and complete the journey, but it belongs to the world.
 Like the sun shares its light with everyone, we are to share our wisdom, or boon, with others.
 Academy Award Winning Actress Lupita Nyong’o recently published a children’s picture book, Sulwe, about lessons she learned about beauty and self-respect.
 Lupita’s elixir speaks to the voices of many who felt unheard until now.
 Sulwe is a New York Times bestseller.
 Let’s discuss…..

 Childhood Bullying/Adult Bullying

-Children are often picked on and/or ostracized for being unique.
-If you are different from the majority because of a unique name, religion, or physical challenge, you might be picked on.
+Sulwe does not like her dark skin complexion primarily because of how she was treated by others.
+People called her "blackie", which was hurtful.
+Children are often picked on and/or ostracized for being an "other".
+If you are different from the majority because of a unique name, religion, or physical challenge, you might be looked down upon or excluded.
 As children, these scars cause severe emotional trauma.
 Families are often helpless and without tools to solve the problems.

-Adults can also be subjected to bullying.
+Adults can also be subjected to relational aggression.
 There is no age limit.
 Bullying exist on the job, nursing homes and social communities.
 The same bullies who were tormented as children, grow up to bully other adults.
 As in childhood, the pain can trigger adult feelings of depression, isolation and low self-worth.
-However, adults are capable to seek counseling.
 The pain to the psyche is tremendous.